playbenny/benny_manual/docs/installation.md

 - Akai lpd8 mk2 (not recommended, incomplete midi implementation)

-*Presets for controller setup are in the to-do list.*
+*A library of presets for controller setup are in the to-do list.*

 ## VST configuration